Dark-Yasiya/SCRAP/README.md

 ## 🧐 About <a name = "about"></a>

-Scrap is an unofficial tool to extract media from various social platforms including YouTube, Facebook, TikTok, and Twitter.
+Scrap is an unofficial tool to extract media from various social platforms including YouTube, Facebook, TikTok, Twitter, and Instagram.

 ## 🚀 Getting Started <a name = "getting_started"></a>